OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_cpu.md

 **Stress-strain curve**

+A simulation is conducted for 8 hours as an example.
-The stress-strain curve for a simulation of 10000 steps is shown below:
+The stress-strain curve is shown below:
 ```{figure} Stress_strain.png
 :alt: Screenshot of the final configuration
 :width: 552px